 Control Melting and Thawing

-Cardboard and water are never a good mix.
+Cardboard and water never mix well.
 If you use cardboard boxes, even if they’re sturdy and corrugated, line them with thick plastic.
 An absorbent mat or pad placed on the liner can provide added protection.
 This will help you avoid a leaky mess if your goods melt or thaw.

 Limit Movement

-The movement of goods during transit contributes to shipped items becoming damaged.
-It’s inevitable during the shipping process.
+The movement of goods during transit often contributes to shipped items becoming damaged.
 However, you can try to keep your product more secure by packing the items in a way that limits movement.

 This includes eliminating extra space after placing the items and refrigerants in the shipping container.
-Materials such as packing peanuts and bubble wrap can fill any extra space.
-They also stabilize the shipment while providing padding that can lessen any damage.
-You should place at least two to three inches of padding to protect your food items.
+Materials such as packing peanuts and bubble wrap can fill any extra space and stabilize the shipment while providing padding.

 Seal Your Boxes Securely and Label Them Accurately

-Review the address on every label to ensure it will get to the right customer.
+Also, review the address on every label to ensure it gets to the right customer.
 Accurate labeling helps the shipping company handle your items and signals to the customer if the package needs to be handled with care.

 Consider Your Shipping Options

 Shipping delays are sometimes inevitable.
-Many suppliers learned this over the past two years, in particular.
 However, you can prepare for the worst-case shipping scenario by carefully considering your shipping options.

 Of course, this will also depend on your customer’s location.
 When it comes to frozen food items, an express courier service might be the best option.
 Even if there is a delay, there’s a greater probability your goods will still be in good condition upon delivery when you use a faster service.

 You run the risk of spoilage by choosing standard or ground delivery services.
-If you use either, your items can take 10 or more days to reach their destination.
-It isn’t a chance you’d want to take with frozen food items, no matter how well-insulated and packed they are.
+If you use either, your items can take about a week or longer to reach their destination, which wouldn’t be suitable for frozen food items, no matter how well-insulated.

-Additional Tips & Tricks for Shipping Frozen Food
+Additional Tips and Tricks for Shipping Frozen Food

 There are a few food items that aren’t traditionally frozen for shipping.
 However, they may require a specific temperature due to unique circumstances.
 If this is the case, you must ensure you package them appropriately.